Perceptions of Tokyo capsule hotels are changing thanks to a rise in luxury-focused chains

 Le Luck Spa is for women only and focuses on beauty and health treatments

 Dressed in black and purple pajamas with keycards around their necks, two Japanese businessmen sip whiskey in a Tokyo hotel lobby bar.
 Next to them, a woman in business attire dress puffs away on a cigarette while chatting to two Western backpackers.

 It’s an unusual sight to many eyes but it’s not an untypical Tuesday evening in one of Tokyo’s most trendy inns – a swanky, upscale capsule hotel.

-Traditionally, Japanese capsule hotels have had a shabby reputation.
+Traditionally, Japanese capsule hotels have had a shabby reputation in the travel world.
 Often located in the popular bar areas, the coffin-sized sleep spaces are notoriously frequented by Japanese salarymen in a drunken stupor who missed their last train home.
 Most are men-only.

 First Cabin Tsukiji

 First Cabin Tsukiji – where I stayed during my last visit to the Japanese capital – is part of one of the most popular hotel chains that’s redefining the capsule concept.
 The reception area, which is integrated with the bar, looks like an airport business class lounge.

 Despite the more luxurious approach, it still represents compact living in its most extreme form.
 The room – sorry, capsule – is basically just a bed.
 When I stretch my arms I easily touch both walls.